aallam/aallam.github.io/_posts/2016-12-20-data-mining-recommender-systems.md

 3. Use this information for the purpose of making a recommendation, as accurate as possible.

 The challenge here is to get a dataset and to use it in order to be as accurate as possible in the recommendation process.
-As example, let's create a music recommender system.
+For example, let's create a music recommender system.

 ### Dataset